hoodiehq-archive/documentation/en/tutorials/index.md

 in your editor of choice.

-At the very top, we **initialise Hoodie** and assign it to a var, so we can call its methods:
+At the very top, we **initialise Hoodie** and assign it to a variable, so we can call its methods:

 ```javascript
 var hoodie  = new Hoodie();